Quick Links

 • Definitely interested in studying Science at 3rd level?
 Study 2 Science subjects if possible

 • Want to keep your options open but only want to study 1 Science?
-Choose one of Biology, Chemistry, Physics
+Choose one of Biology, Chemistry, Physics, Ag Science

 • Not interested at all in studying Science?
 Choose a different subject.
 If you definitely don’t like Sciences at 2nd level, you more than likely will not choose them at 3rd level in more detail.